istr-uc/MAST/docs/README.txt

       The mast tools automatically use the conversion tools.
 Names ending in ".xml" are interpreted as XML files.

-      tool_name  : is one of the following (more to come)
+      tool_name  : is one of the following:
       ---------
            default                : uses the best tool available for the system:
                                       - offset_based_slanted for systems
+                                        with fixed-priority scheduling and
-                                        with linear transactions
+                                        linear transactions
+                                      - offset_based_approx for systems with
+                                        EDF scheduling
                                       - edf_monoprocessor for simple transaction
                                         systems scheduled under EDF
-                                      - classic_rm for simple transaction
+                                      - non_preemptive_rm for simple
-                                        systems scheduled under fixed priorities
+                                        transaction systems scheduled under
+                                        fixed priorities
            parse                  : does not make the analysis classic_rm             : classic response time analysis for fixed- priority systems with arbitrary deadlines
+           non_preemptive_rm      : similar to the classic response-time analyis, optimized for treating preemptive
+                                    tasks or hybrid systems with both
+                                    preemptive and non-preemptive tasks
            varying_priorities     : varying priorities analysis for
                                     linear monoprocessor systems
            edf_monoprocessor      : response time analysis for EDF systems